Biodegradable Shrink Wrap: The Future of Site Containment?

 Construction sites rarely achieve perfect plastic recovery.

-Recyclable LDPE depends heavily on segregation and infrastructure.
+Recyclable LDPE alone depends heavily on segregation and infrastructure to deliver its environmental benefit.

 Frequently Asked Questions